-It wasn’t until I started going to the gym first thing in the morning that things started falling into place.
+It wasn’t until I started going to the gym first thing in the morning that things started falling into place (you can read more about this in How/ Why I Go To The Gym At 5AM and 3 Tips for Early Morning Workouts).
 Things started making more sense to me.
 The days that I don’t go to the gym or get some kind of exercise in, I feel all anxious and flustered all day.
 That’s when I realized that working out was my non-negotiable self-care ritual.

 Over the last year that I’ve been regularly on a workout schedule, I have slowly been able to implement other self-care habits into my day and see which ones work best for me.
 Since I’ve been experiencing many changes in my life recently, I’ve had a hard time with getting myself on a solid self-care routine.
 But, I am learning first-hand the importance of incorporating some self-care into your day and figuring out which ones are necessary for you.

 Along this journey so far, I’ve learned how hard it can be to let go of stressors in our daily life.
 Not be focusing on all the things that we don’t have and that we wish we had.
 For me, I noticed myself neglecting self-care when I was overwhelmed by stress and how unhappy I was.
 Which in turn lead me to feeling even more stressed and unhappy because I wasn’t taking care of myself.